 Usage statistics collection¶

-UDB collects some usage statistics to protect Undo from unlicensed or unlawful use of our software and services, plus some additional usage data to help Undo improve our products.
-This does not include any sensitive data about the programs being debugged.
+UDB collects some usage statistics to protect Undo from unlicensed or unlawful use of our software and services, plus some additional usage data to help us improve our products.
+This does not include any data about or from the programs being debugged.

 By default, the additional usage data is anonymized.
-Sharing full, and personally-identifying, usage statistics will help us to improve our products and to improve our customer support.
+However, we encourage you to opt in to share full, and personally-identifying, usage statistics; this will help us to improve our products and to improve our customer support.

 Implementation details¶